-The Joyce rule is currently followed by approximately 15 of the states with combined reporting provisions, 112 while Finnigan is followed by about ten states.
-113 However, in recent years, there has been a trend toward adoption of the Finnigan rule, and commentators expect more states to adopt Finnigan, primarily for revenue-raising purposes.
-114 Furthermore, while the Joyce-Finnigan debate originated in a limited context-sales of tangible personal property and the throwback rule-its application today by the states is much broader.
+The Joyce rule is currently followed by approximately 15 of the states with combined reporting provisions,112 while Finnigan is followed by about ten states.113 However, in recent years, there has been a trend toward adoption of the Finnigan rule, and commentators expect more states to adopt Finnigan, primarily for revenue-raising purposes.114 Furthermore, while the Joyce-Finnigan debate originated in a limited context-sales of tangible personal property and the throwback rule-its application today by the states is much broader.

 One example of how the Joyce-Finnigan debate is no longer limited to application of the throwback rule is In re Disney Enterprises, Inc. v.
-Tax Appeals Tribunal of the State.115 In Disney Enterprises, Inc., Disney filed a combined tax return in New York.
-One of Disney's subsidiaries, Buena Vista Home Video (Video), sold movie cassettes to retailers in New York, but Video's receipts from these sales were not included in the combined group's sales factor numerator because Video's New York activities were protected by Public Law 86-272.
-One York does not have a throwback rule; however, it referred to "the California experience" and applied the Finnigan rule.
-One of the Included in the group's sales factor numerator.
-One of the Sales factor numerator was not a tax on Video itself but rather, it was just an attempt to "best measure the combined group's
+Tax Appeals Tribunal of the State.115 In Disney Enterprises, Inc., Disney filed a combined tax return in New York.116 One of Disney's subsidiaries, Buena Vista Home Video (Video), sold movie cassettes to retailers in New York, but Video's receipts from these sales were not included in the combined group's sales factor numerator because Video's New York activities were protected by Public Law 86-272.117 New York does not have a throwback rule; however, it referred to "the California experience" and applied the Finnigan rule.118 The court held that Video's receipts from the New York-destination sales should be included in the group's sales factor numerator.119 First, the court reasoned, including Video's receipts in the sales factor numerator was not a tax on Video itself but rather, it was just an attempt to "best measure the combined group's

-111 Id.
+111Id.
 Even though California now follows Finnigan for the treatment of sales of tangible personal property, it is still a Joyce state for other purposes.
 Besides sales of tangible personal property, the Joyce-Finnigan issue also affects other tax attributes, like net operating losses and credits.
-See Fox & Luna, supra note 77, at 14.
+See Fox & LUNA, supra note 77, at 14.
 States may require one approach for apportionment purposes while applying the other approach for other purposes.
 Id. (providing an example of the application of Joyce-Finnigan in the context of NOLs and credits; under Joyce, NOLs and credits generated by an entity would be available only to the entity generating the loss or credit, while under Finnigan, it would be available to the group as a whole).